ranyavaid/book-recommendation/README.md

-# Book Gift App
+# Book Recommendation App

-A beautiful web application that allows users to search for books, customize them with personal notes and stickers, and share them as virtual gifts.
+A beautiful web application that allows users to search for books, customize them with personal notes and stickers, and share their book recommendations with others.

 ## Features

 - 📚 Search for books using Google Books API
 - ✍️ Add personalized notes with custom fonts
-- 🌸 Add decorative stickers to your book
+- 🌸 Add decorative stickers to your book recommendation
-- 📤 Share your customized book with others
+- 📤 Share your book recommendations with others
 - 📱 Responsive design for all devices
 - 🔥 Firebase integration for data persistence